 agsandrew - Fotolia

-It's 2008 all over again as researchers have found a way to leverage cold boot attacks against modern computers to steal sensitive data from lost or stolen devices.
+It's 2008 all over again, as researchers have found a way to use cold boot attacks against modern computers to steal sensitive data from lost or stolen devices.

-Olle Segerdahl and Pasi Saarinen, security consultants for F-Secure, developed the new cold boot attack method and claim it "will work against nearly all modern computers," including both Windows and MacOS devices.
+Olle Segerdahl and Pasi Saarinen, security consultants for F-Secure, based in Helsinki, developed the new cold boot attack method and claimed it "will work against nearly all modern computers," including both Windows and macOS devices.

-In classic cold boot attacks, threat actors could recover data stored in RAM after a computer was improperly shut down, but modern operating systems have mitigations against this by way of overwriting RAM.
+In classic cold boot attacks, threat actors could recover data stored in RAM after a computer was improperly shut down, but modern operating systems can mitigate this by overwriting RAM.
 Segerdahl and Saarinen found a way to disable this feature.